HQIT/iview/README.md

 - Dozens of useful and beautiful components.
 - Friendly API.
 It's made for people with all skill levels.
-- Extensive documentation.
+- Extensive documentation and demos.
 - It is quite beautiful.
-- Support Vue.js 2 and Vue.js 1.
+- Supports Vue.js 2 and Vue.js 1.

 ## Install

-### Install webpack project in the first place
+> Please install Webpack first

 We recommend you install project through [iView Cli](https://github.com/iview/iview-cli) Or [iview-project](https://github.com/iview/iview-project).
 You can also use [vue-cli](https://github.com/vuejs/vue-cli).

 ### Install iView